Vincent Van Gogh Mark Making Techniques, Drawing Media Influences On Art

 One of the unique aspects of Vincent Van Gogh’s art is how he used his brushes to make marks on the canvas.
 He did this in a way that other artists did not.

-He also had a great sense of color and used color combinations that were unique for his time.
+He also had a great sense of color and used unique color combinations for his time.
 He was known to love colors such as yellows and blue.
 In speaking of his painting, he said:

 “Painting it was hard graft.
 There are one and a half large tubes of white in the ground — yet that ground is very dark — in addition red, yellow, brown ochre, black, terra sienna, bistre, and the result is a red-brown that varies from bistre to deep wine-red and to pale, blond reddish…As you see, I’m immersing myself in painting with all my strength — I’m immersing myself in colour — I’ve held back from that until now, and don’t regret it.”